ic3top/Frontend-Mentor/url-shortening/README.md

 ### Features

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on the device's screen size
 - Shorten any valid URL
 - See a list of shortened links, even after refreshing the browser
 - Copy the shortened link to the clipboard in a single click